nikolajkb/FuriganaDetection/readme.md

         furigana_detection.py --help
         optional arguments:
             -h, --help            show this help message and exit --debug               Show debug images (result)
             --debug_area          Show debug images for each individual text area --folder FOLDER       Detect all images in a folder --image IMAGE         An image to detect furigana in --config CONFIG       Path to a config file with advanced configurations --out OUT             name of output file
-          --labels LABELS       Path to ground truth labels --eval_predictions EVAL_PREDICTIONS
+            --labels LABELS       Path to ground truth labels --predictions PREDICTIONS
                                 Path to predictions for evaluation (labels must also be specified)
             --validate            validate detections using ocr (tessdata must be specified)
-          --tessdata TESSDATA   path to tessdata
+            --eval                run evaluation.
+If a folder is detected, these results will be evaluated

 Alternatively, use the FuriganaDetector class to make detections